 MICHAEL DONALDSON (Clearance and Copyright, Negotiating) is an entertainment attorney who has been fighting for independent filmmakers for over thirty-five years.
-He is the past President of The International Documentary Association (IDA) and General Counsel to Film Independent and Writers Guild of America/West Foundation.
+He is the past President of The International Documentary Association (IDA) and current General Counsel to Film Independent and Writers Guild of America/West Foundation.
 Dubbed the "'legal Obi Wan Kenobi' and fair use guru of the documentary film set" by the American Bar Association, Michael has gained a national reputation as an expert on clearance- and rights- related issues.
 He co-wrote "The American Bar Association's Legal Guide to Independent Filmmaking" with his partner Lisa Callif.
 He also wrote "Clearance & Copyright" (which is in its third edition and is used as a textbook in over 50 colleges and universities), "Fearless Negotiating" published by McGraw Hill, as well as "Negotiating for Dummies."

 RICHARD FAY (Domestic Theatrical Distribution) is the President of Domestic Theatrical Distribution for Lionsgate Distribution.
 Working closely with the exhibitors and filmmakers, Fay develops, oversees and executes the distribution strategy for the Lionsgate domestic film slate.
 Fay has over 40 years experience in the film industry most recently as President of Summit Entertainment (2007-2012) and before that heading his own firm, Fay Enterprises, which consulted for a number of enterprises including Deluxe Labs, several motion pictures, and in-theatre marketing companies including Movie Me and Timeplay.
 Prior to starting his own firm in 2005, Fay was the President of AMC Film Marketing for 10 years where he was responsible for film buying and in-theatre marketing.
 During his tenure at AMC, Fay was also responsible for negotiating all the film settlements with distributors and initiating aggregate film deals as AMC grew into a circuit of Megaplexes.

-ADAM FOGELSON (Feature Film Marketing) was named Chairman of Universal Pictures in October 2009.
-He oversees worldwide operations for the motion picture group, including its global theatrical, home entertainment, partnerships & licensing, finance, human resources and communications divisions.
-Fogelson has been with Universal since 1998, beginning as Vice President of Creative Advertising and rising to President of Marketing and Distribution before his promotion to Chairman.
-2012 marks the year of FogelsonÕs first full slate of films, which already includes an impressive array of worldwide box office hits, such as Dr. SeussÕ THE LORAX, AMERICAN REUNION, SAFE HOUSE, and CONTRABAND.
-Earlier successes under his leadership include BRIDESMAIDS, FAST FIVE, and DESPICABLE ME.
+ADAM FOGELSON (Feature Film Marketing) was Chairman of Universal Pictures from October 2009 to 2013.
+He oversaw worldwide operations for the motion picture group, including its global theatrical, home entertainment, partnerships & licensing, finance, human resources and communications divisions.
+Fogelson had been with Universal since 1998, beginning as Vice President of Creative Advertising and rising to President of Marketing and Distribution before his promotion to Chairman.
+Fogelson's succeses include an impressive array of worldwide box office hits, such as Dr. Seuss' THE LORAX, AMERICAN REUNION, SAFE HOUSE, CONTRABAND, BRIDESMAIDS, FAST FIVE, and DESPICABLE ME.

-JEFFREY LIEBER (TV Development) serves as executive producer of the USA Network original series NECESSARY ROUGHNESS, which returned for its 2nd season on Wednesday, June 6.
-Born and raised in Evanston, Ill., Lieber started out his professional career as an actor and a playwright in Chicago's storied theater scene, where he performed at such companies as The Steppenwolf Theater, The Organic Theater and the Victory Gardens Theater.
+JEFFREY LIEBER (TV Development) After spending the last three seasons as Executive Producer/Showrunner on USA's Necessary Roughness, Jeffrey is currently develoing projects with F/X, USA and Fox.
+Born and raised in Evanston, IL, Lieber started out his professional career as an actor and a playwright in Chicago's storied theater scene, where he performed at such companies as The Steppenwolf Theater, The Organic Theater and the Victory Gardens Theater.
 In 1995 Lieber moved to Los Angeles, where he started writing scripts for various movie studios, including the 2002 release TUCK EVERLASTING (starring Alexis Bledel, William Hurt, and Sissy Spacek).
 Lieber added television pilots to his repertoire in 2003, which led him to become one of the co-creators of the series LOST in 2004, and the creator of CBS' MIAMI MEDICAL in 2010.

 BILLY RAY (Story/Pitching) wrote/directed SHATTERED GLASS (starring Hayden Christensen and Chloe Sevigny), and wrote/directed BREACH (starring Ryan Phillippe, Chris Cooper, and Laura Linney).
 In addition, Billy co-wrote the feature adaptation of the hit book THE HUNGER GAMES.
 He also wrote the upcoming film CAPTAIN PHILLIPS (starring Tom Hanks and directed by Paul Greengrass), and is currently writing SINATRA for Universal Pictures and director Martin Scorsese.

-MYRL SCHREIBMAN (Creative Producing/Feature Film Preparation) has been a Professor in The School of Theater, Film and Television for the past two decades and teaches in both the Producing Program and the Directing Program.
-He is a member of the Directors Guild of America, as well as the Producers Guild of America and has an extensive background as a producer and director for the screen, large and small, and the broadway and regional stages.
+MYRL SCHREIBMAN (Creative Producing/TV/Feature Film Preparation) has been a Professor in The School of Theater, Film and Television for the past two decades and teaches in both the Producing Program and the Directing Program.
+He is a member of the Directors Guild of America, as well as the Producers Guild of America and has an extensive background as an award winning producer and director for the screen, large and small, and the Broadway and regional stages.
 He is the author of two highly successful books, THE INDIE PRODUCERS HANDBOOK which has gone into a new edition for Random House E-Books, and has been translated into Chinese and published by Tsingua University Press, and THE FILM DIRECTORS PREPARES, which has been translated into Italian and Korean.
 He is currently developing several projects including a period true story thriller titled Butcher of Knightsbury Row, and a Broadway play titled Consider the Lilies.